Skip to content

 Heute mal 'ne Runde graveln.
 Was sich abseits der Radsportszene seltsam anhört, hat sich in den letzten Jahren zu einem Trend entwickelt.
 Anfangs noch als Marketing-Gag verspottet, haben inzwischen nahezu alle Rennradhersteller mindestens ein Gravel Bike im Repertoire.

 Neben Race, Aero, Endurance und Cyclocross, hat sich Gravel als feste Rennradkategorie etabliert.
 Für den Laien alles Rennräder die sich auf den ersten Blick kaum unterscheiden.
 Nur die breiten Reifen deuten auf eine andere Art hin.
 Weil aber selbst die Kategorie Gravel Bike sehr vielseitig ist, zeigt sich schnell der breite Interpretationsspielraum.
-In diesem Blogpost wollen wir euch mal die Besonderheiten eines Gravel Bikes näher bringen.

-frame and material
+Frame and material

 handlebars